Risqat1/Analyzing-Market-Demand/README.md

 Phones & Tablets show the highest customer engagement(2,025) then health-beauty (1,116) based on review count, while Gaming and Baby Products have the lowest.

 - Average Rating by Product Category:
-	All  product categories maintain a high average rating (3.94 – 4.36), showing strong customer satisfaction overall and Supermarket has the highest customer satisfaction   (4.36), while Phones & Tablets have the lowest (3.94).
+	All  product categories maintain a high average rating (3.94 – 4.36), showing strong customer satisfaction overall and Supermarket has the highest customer satisfaction(4.36), while Phones & Tablets have the lowest (3.94).

 - Average Discount by Product Category:
 Computing (40%) and Phones & Tablets (34%) have the highest average discounts likely to attract buyers, clear inventory, or compete in crowded markets.
 Supermarket and Appliances have smaller discounts.

 - Product Category by Average Review & Average Rating:
-⦁	Phones & Tablets have the highest review count but the lowest ratings indicating high engagement but low customer satisfaction.
-⦁	Baby Products have a very low review count (26.69) but a good rating (4.08), suggesting low visibility but satisfied customers.
-⦁ Supermarket has the highest average rating (4.36) but low engagement.
+Phones & Tablets have the highest review count but the lowest ratings indicating high engagement but low customer satisfaction while Baby Products have a very low review count(26.69) but a good rating (4.08), suggesting low visibility but satisfied customers and Supermarket has the highest average rating (4.36) but low engagement.

 ### RECOMMENDATIONS
-⦁	Focus on high performing categories like Appliances and electronics so as to offer opportunities.
+- Focus on high performing categories like Appliances and electronics so as to offer opportunities.
-⦁	Focus marketing on high- engagement categories for promotions. e.g Phone & tablets ⦁	Leverage discounts strategically to make more sales and use it to clear underperforming product.
+- Focus marketing on high- engagement categories for promotions. e.g Phone & tablets
+- Leverage discounts strategically to make more sales and use it to clear underperforming product.
-⦁	Customer satisfaction for all products should be a top priority.
+- Customer satisfaction for all products should be a top priority.